Gov. Cuomo outlines next phase of vaccine rollout

 Cuomo says people falling under phase 1b will be able to make a reservation next week when a new website launches on Monday.
 The State Department of Health will also host a webinar on Monday for new providers helping distribute and administer vaccines.

-Large union groups like police and teacher's unions are being asked by the state to help prioritize and distribute vaccines if possible.
+Large union groups such as police and teachers unions are being asked by the state to help prioritize and distribute vaccines if possible.
 If not, health departments will take the lead.

 Governor Cuomo also says that new vaccine doses will be distributed proportionally to the population across the state.
 That distribution will also take social equity into account, making sure that no parts of the eligible population have less access than others to a vaccine.